Ulysse Delsaux: Racing career

 Delsaux returned to the Elite 1 class in 2019 to replace Bobby Labonte in the second RDV team.
 Delsaux would run the No. 36 car for 2019.
 He stated that the No. 36 is an inversion of 63, which serves as a tribute to both his father Emmanuel, who was born in 1963, and Jim Clark, who won his first Formula One title in 1963.
-He finished 9th in points with 1 Top-5 and 4 Top-10 finishes.
+He finished ninth in points with one top-five and four top-ten finishes.

 For the 2020 season, Delsaux was originally scheduled to race in both the EuroNASCAR PRO and the EuroNASCAR 2 class, and was also going to run the No. 10 instead of the No. 36, stating that he wanted to run the number as a way to represent Aube, his home department.
 However, he did not race at all that year due to COVID-19 restrictions.

 Personal life

 Delsaux is autistic.
-He had trouble communicating with others as a child and was unable to talk until he was 5 years old.
+He had trouble communicating with others as a child and was unable to talk until he was five years old.
 As of 2017, he still had to make a monthly visit with a doctor in Paris.
 He has said that his aspirations in racing "is the demonstration that there is no obstacle you cannot overcome with hard work, passion, and a strong will to succeed".
 His childhood idols include Jeff Gordon and Jim Clark.

-He is known to be a fan of anime and his helmet currently features an illustration of Sinon from Sword Art Online on the back of his helmet.
+Delsaux is known to be a fan of anime and his helmet currently features an illustration of Sinon from Sword Art Online on the back of his helmet.